Cal Crutchlow: Yamaha Motor Racing (2021–2025)

+In 2022, Crutchlow stepped in as a replacement for Andrea Dovizioso at RNF Racing, after the Italian opted to retire from racing midseason.
+Crutchlow rode in the last six races of the season, with his best finish a twelfth place in Malaysia.
+In 2023, Crutchlow raced at the Japanese Grand Prix for Yamaha as a wildcard.
+He finished 13th, in a race heavily affected by rain which was ultimately red flagged on lap 13 of 24.
+After the event, he accepted a three year contract extension as a Yamaha test rider.

+Crutchlow was due to compete in as a wild card at the British, Italian and San Marino Grand Prix in 2024.
+However, he withdrew from all three events due to injuries and surgery.
+In April 2025, Crutchlow returned to testing for Yamaha after nearly a year on the sidelines.
+In September 2025, Yamaha announced Crutchlow would no longer be a test rider, with Augusto Fernández and Andrea Dovizioso being retained instead.

+LCR Honda stand-in (2026)

+In 2026, Crutchlow made a surprise return to MotoGP after a three-year absence.
+He was drafted by LCR Honda as a replacement rider for the severely injured Johann Zarco.
+Crutchlow made his redebut in Italy, and continued to deputise for Zarco at the Hungarian, Czech, Dutch and German Grand Prix.

 Personal life

-Crutchlow married Lucy Heron in January, 2014, announcing on Twitter that he and Lucy welcomed their first child, a girl named Willow, on 2 August 2016.
+Crutchlow married Lucy Heron in January 2014, announcing on Twitter that he and Lucy welcomed their first child, a girl named Willow, on 2 August 2016.
+At the Austrian Grand Prix later that month, Crutchlow wore a special helmet to celebrate her birth.

 Crutchlow is based in Ramsey, Isle of Man, but spends his time during the racing season in Tuscany, where he has owned a home since 2012.
 Crutchlow has ridden several exhibition laps around the Isle of Man TT Course.

 In late 2018, Crutchlow suffered severe lower-leg injuries in a crash at Phillip Island, Australia.
 He has a home in California and spends time there during the northern-hemisphere winter when there is no racing.